A Rydberg Quantum Simulator: Lattice Gauge Theory

-In the following, we present the implementation of this Hamiltonian within our scheme for the digital quantum simulation and demonstrate that dissipative ground state cooling can be achieved at the Rokhsar-Kivelson point, from where the entire phase diagram is accessible.
+In the following, we present the implementation of this Hamiltonian within our scheme for the digital quantum simulation and demonstrate that dissipative ground state cooling can be achieved at the Rokhsar-Kivelson point.
 The control qubits reside in the center of each octahedron (on the lattice sites of the 3D cubic lattice) controlling the interaction on each octahedron, and in the center of each plaquette for the ring exchange interaction $B_{p}$, see Fig.~\ref{fig1}.
-Then, the coherent time evolution of the Hamiltonian (\ref{ringexchange}) can be implemented in analogy to the above discussion by noting that the ring exchange interaction $B_{p}$ and $N_{\rs RK}$ can be written as a sum of four-body interactions of the form (\ref{toolbox}), while the constraint on the octahedra is an Ising interaction, see App. \ref{app:lg}.
+Then, the coherent time evolution of the Hamiltonian (\ref{ringexchange}) can be implemented in analogy to the above discussion by noting that the ring exchange interaction $B_{p}$ and $N_{\rs RK}$ can be written as a sum of four-body interactions of the form (\ref{toolbox}), while the constraint on the octahedra is an Ising interaction, see Methods section.
 Next, we discuss the jump operators for the dissipative ground state preparation.
 The cooling into the subspace with an equal number of up and down spins on each octahedron is obtained by the jump operator

 where the product is carried out over the six spins located on the corners of the octahedron (see Fig. \ref{fig1}d).
 The {}``interrogation'' part $1-\prod_{j}\exp({i\frac{\pi}{6}\sigma_{j}^{z}})$ of the jump operator vanishes if applied to any state with three up and three down spins, while in all other cases a spin is flipped.
 Then the cooling follows in analogy to the cooling in the toric code by the diffusion of the `electric' charges.
 Identifying each spin up with a `dimer' on the link, all states satisfying the constraints on the octahedra can be viewed as a dimer covering with three dimers meeting at each site of the cubic lattice, see Fig.~\ref{fig4}a.
-Within this description, the ground state at the Rokhsar-Kivelson point is given by the condensation of the dimer coverings \cite{Levin05}, i.e., the equal weight superposition of all dimer coverings.
+Within this description, the ground state at the Rokhsar-Kivelson point is given by the condensation of the dimer coverings \cite{Levin2005}, i.e., the equal weight superposition of all dimer coverings.
 The condensation of the dimer coverings is then achieved by the jump operator